JanetWoods/Dance/README.md

   Run: 'npm start' in the window at the root Dance directory level
   Run: 'json-server -p 8080 -w dance.json' in the window at the API directory

+You can register as a new user or loggin as an existing user.
+Users 'Janet' and 'Rob' both have the password '123'.
+Janet is power-user.
+Loggin as Janet to add new events and see how that works.
+Events will be visible in all user views until the date has passed.

 <!--
 [View Deployed Site](https://wheresthedance.herokuapp.com/) **This is not a secure site.
 It is for demo purposes only.
 You can register as a new user or loggin as an existing user.
 Users 'Janet' and 'Rob' both have the password '123'.
 Janet is power-user.
 Loggin as Janet to add new events and see how that works.
 Events will be visible in all user views until the date has passed.